masoumezabihi/data_engineering_capstone_project/mini_projects/spark_optimization/Readme.md

     For each question, get the number of answers per month, then join this with the question metadata.

 ## Optimizations Applied
-This section summarizes the techniques applied to improve query performance, all tested locally on a 2-core CPU using ~500MB of data.
+This section summarizes the techniques applied to improve query performance, all tested locally on a 2-core CPU.

 | Optimization Strategy        | What Was Changed                                                            |
 | ---------------------------- | ---------------------------------------------------------------------------|